Hewitt Public School: Closure and reuse

 Graduating classes from the high school were never large, hitting a maximum of 16 in 1943.
 In 1946 only four students graduated.
 The declining enrollment led the school board to approve closing the high school in 1948, but community members successfully lobbied to keep it open.
 Despite the local support and the addition of a gymnasium in 1952, the school's superintendent stated that "there will soon be too few pupils left to operate even a grade school in Hewitt."
 The Minnesota State Board of Education, pushing for consolidation with nearby Bertha, finally broke through the opposition by promising that the grade school would remain in Hewitt.
 Beginning in 1953 the older students began attending classes in Bertha, while grades one through six continued meeting at Hewitt Public School.
 In 1964, however, that was dropped to just fifth and sixth grades, and the school closed permanently in December 1979.

 The building and its grounds were sold to the city of Hewitt for one dollar.
 The Hewitt Lions Club was granted a 99-year lease on the gymnasium for use as a community center, adding a meeting room and kitchen to that wing in 1980.
 The following year the Hewitt Historical Society organized and began using the main section as a museum.
 Outside, half of the former schoolyard has been developed as a public park.

 In 2010 the building's roof and windows were restored with a grant from the Minnesota Historical Society funded by the 2008 Clean Water, Land, and Legacy Amendment.
 With books donated by the school library of Eagle Bend, the historical society opened a lending library in one of the former classrooms in 2011.
 The society aims to offer internet access as well to help make up for the lack of a public library in Hewitt.

+Hewitt Public School Museum

+The Hewitt Public School Museum exists to preserve and promote the history of the City of Hewitt and Stowe Prairie Township and operates as a component of the Hewitt Historical Society.
+The museum also maintains a lending library within the building.